 Being highly obedient means that children can easily participate in training sessions.
 When the kids are helping refine the dog’s obedience, the relationship between the two will be stronger than ever.
 It establishes trust between child and dog.

-When it comes to finding the perfect companion for children, there are a lot of good points with the German Shepherd.
-Even so, it’s possible for these dogs to pose a danger to your small and fragile kids.
-That said, here’s what parents should be aware of.
+When it comes to finding the perfect companion for kids, there are a lot of good points with the German Shepherd.
+Even so, it’s still possible for these dogs to pose a danger to your small and fragile kids.
+Here is what every parent should be aware of.

 Like many shepherd and herding dogs, German Shepherds are very vocal dogs.
 That is, they’ll bark, howl and “speak” for various reasons.
 And while this isn’t necessarily a huge threat to the kids, it can make life difficult in the home.

 For starters – babies and loud noises, such as barking, don’t go well together.
 Plus, it does not take much for these shepherds to start barking.
 After all, they’re natural guard dogs developed to have a vigilant and alert nature.
-They’ll let you know if something’s off.
+They’ll let you know if something feels off.

 Copper, my GSD rarely barks.
 She’s still very vocal and makes this weird yodel or grumbling noise like she’s trying to talk to me.
 It’s still pretty amusing though.– Astrovan (GSD Forum)

 This problem doesn’t just involve babies, but small children too.
 In fact, it’s not uncommon for a small kid to be afraid of loud noises as well.
-And if your kids are “scared” of the dog, trying to foster a loving relationship between the two will be difficult.
+And if your kids are “scared” of the dog, fostering a relationship between the two will be difficult.

 The good news is that teaching the “quiet” command won’t be too hard with your GSD.
 It will take some consistency and patience, though German Shepherds are typically very responsive when it comes to obedience training.

-Before German Shepherds became the face of the K-9 Police Unit, they were originally bred to be herding and guarding dogs.
+Before German Shepherds became the face of the K-9 Police Unit, they were originally bred as herding and guarding dogs.
 Not only would they protect sheep flocks from wolves and other dangers, but also “move” (or herd) them.

 And while these instincts may seem cool, it can become a problem with children in the home.
 It isn’t unusual to see a young German Shepherd nipping at the heels of your kids.
 It’s not really an aggressive behavior, but rather their herding instincts.